Preserving & Canning Food

 Winter is the perfect time to make soups, broths and stocks – warm, cosy and just what you need on a cold day.

-These are some of the most useful preserves to have on hand because they become the base for so many future meals.
+These are some of the most useful preserves to have on hand because they can be quick lunches or form the base of so many future meals.
 A jar of chicken stock, beef stock, vegetable stock or bone broth can be used for soups, risotto, casseroles, sauces, gravies, slow cooker meals and quick weeknight dinners.

-If you pressure can, stocks and broths are a wonderful way to fill the pantry.
-They are often simple to make, useful in many meals and free up valuable freezer space.
-You can also freeze them in portions if that suits your kitchen better.
+If you pressure can, stocks and broths are a great way to make something else from kitchen scraps.
+Be sure to save up bones, peels and other leftover bits in the freezer to make up a stock later.
+They are simple to make and, if you don't have a pressure canner, you can also freeze them in portions if that suits your kitchen better.

 Soups are another good winter preserving project.
 Some soups can be pressure canned, while others are better made for the freezer.
 Either way, having soup ready to heat and serve is one of those simple things that future-you will be grateful for.